-For the students in our current Sketch Writing Workshop (Sorry everyone else, it’s sold out!) here are the sketches we looked at in class, plus a bunch more to give you examples of character, relationship, and genre games.
+For the students in our most recent Sketch Comedy Writing Intensive (We’ll have another writing class in the spring.
+And see here for our winter classes.) below are the sketches we looked at in class, plus a bunch more to give you examples of character, relationship, and genre games.
 (Click on the screenshots below to link to the sketches.)

 “Samurai Delicatessen” from Saturday Night Live in 1975.
 Buck Henry plays a customer in the deli.
 John Belushi plays the samurai.
 You can move the samurai from the delicatessen to any unsamurai-like venue and have him interact with other customers.
 That’s what makes it a character game.
 Notice how the customer always stays a customer and the samurai-deli-person always stays a samurai-deli-person.
 There’s no time wasted on “Oh wait, you’re a samurai, what’s going on here?
 This is crazy!”